MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-measures.md

 ![Measure fields in Fields](media/desktop-measures/measuresinpbid_measinfieldlist.png)

 > [!NOTE]
 > You might also be interested in *quick measures*, which are ready-made measures you can select from dialog boxes.
-They're a good way to quickly create measures, and also a good way to learn DAX syntax, since their automatically created DAX formulas are available to review.
+They're a good way to quickly create measures, and also a good way to learn Data Analysis Expressions (DAX) syntax, since they're automatically created DAX formulas are available to review.
 For more information, see [quick measures](desktop-quick-measures.md).
 >
 >